Skip to content

 Soft mobility - What is it exactly?

-The transport turnaround envisages first and foremost that people will walk more and the cities with a Bike or explore public transportation.
-Also offers like rentable Pedal scooter or E-Scooter receive subsidies.
-Of course you can also create your own Buy scooter.
-Prices will probably rise as part of the transportation transition.
-Either way, it's a great, land-saving and sustainable alternative to the internal combustion engine car.
+The transport turnaround envisages first and foremost that people will Walk more and the cities with a Bike or by public transport.
+Offers such as rentable Pedal scooter or E-Scooter receive subsidies.
+Of course, you can also buy your own Buy scooter.
+Prices will probably rise as part of the transport transition.
+Either way, it is a great, space-saving and sustainable alternative to cars with combustion engines.

-Gasoline or diesel cars are to be banned in certain areas of the city in the future.
+In future, petrol and diesel cars will be banned in certain areas of the city.
 Electric cars will be given preference in the long term.
 The policy envisages a massive expansion of the charging infrastructure in this regard.

-The electricity needed for electrically powered means of transport, such as E-cars, e-bikes and e-scooters could also come from private households in the future.
+The electricity required for electrically powered means of transportation, such as E-cars, e-bikes and e-scooters could also come from private households in the future.
 Both for their own use and for external use.
 The already growing concept is called Wallbox sharing.

 Admittedly, there are not many.
-But there are already some cities that exemplify the concept of soft mobility.
-A very good example is the Austrian city of Werfenweng.
-Anyone arriving by bus or train automatically receives a guest card on site.
-With this so-called "SAMO Card", the Werfenweng shuttle, as well as the entire e-car fleet of the city can be used.
+But there are already some cities that are exemplifying the concept of soft mobility.
+One very good example is the Austrian city of Werfenweng.
+Anyone arriving by bus or train will automatically receive a guest card on site.
+With this so-called "SAMO-Card", you can use the Werfenweng shuttle as well as the town's entire e-vehicle fleet.

-A Europe-wide, uniform ticket system for public transport could accelerate development in other cities as well, for example.
-Never before in history has there been such freedom to travel as there is today, and by promoting or standardizing local public transport, this freedom can be usefully supplemented.
-However, it must be taken into account that not every country has the infrastructural possibilities that prevail in Germany.
+A Europe-wide, standardized ticket system for local public transport could also accelerate development in other cities, for example.
+Never before in history has there been such freedom to travel as there is today, and this freedom can be usefully supplemented by the promotion or standardization of local public transport.
+However, it should be borne in mind that not every country has the infrastructure possibilities that prevail in Germany.

 So is soft mobility a sensible concept?

 Soft mobility is the concept for the mobility of the future.
 The advantages for people and the environment outweigh the few disadvantages.
-In particular, the use of renewable, i.e. non-limited energies, such as electricity from solar, hydro and wind power, makes this concept so viable for the future.
+In particular, the use of renewable, i.e. non-limited energies, such as electricity from solar, hydro and wind power, makes this concept so sustainable.

-Do you have questions, suggestions or your own experience with soft mobility that you would like to share?
-Then just write me a comment.
+Do you have any questions, suggestions or your own experience with soft mobility that you would like to share?
+Then simply write me a comment.

 Stay sustainable,